 Melatonin is a naturally occurring hormone produced by the pineal gland2 in our brains, a process that helps maintain a healthy sleep-wake cycle.
 The hormone enables us to wind down and feel sleepy when it’s time for bed, producing more when night comes and less when day breaks.

-Those who have trouble drifting off at night could find relief in melatonin, as studies show that the hormone helps reduce sleep latency, the time a person needs to fall asleep.
-Further, the substance seems to be safe for adults to use for temporary and prolonged periods, though keep in mind studies on long term use are limited.
+Melatonin supplements are a popular sleep aid as they can help you fall asleep quickly3 and are particularly useful for treating jet lag or for individuals performing shift work.
+The hormone is helpful for these circumstances, given that it leaves minimal drowsy side effects, with many people experiencing none at all.
+Those who have trouble drifting off at night could find relief in melatonin, as studies show that the hormone helps reduce sleep latency, the time a person needs to fall asleep.3 Further, the substance seems to be safe for adults to use for temporary and prolonged periods, though keep in mind studies on long-term use are limited.

 Learn More: Can You Overdose on Melatonin?

 Magnesium is a common nutrient found in many foods we eat.
 This mineral is essential for optimal health as our cells and organs use it to perform4 an array of important biological processes.
 That being said, some of us don’t get as much as we need through our diets alone and may want to consider supplementation.